xabbu42/Master/arbeit.md

 defining prehistoric relations for Gentzen systems with cut rules and finally for Gentzen systems for the logic of proofs LP.
-This allowed to study prehistoric relations directly in LP and lead to a negative answer on Yu's conjecture that prehistoric cycles are sufficent for self-referential S4 theorems.
+This allowed to study prehistoric relations directly in LP and lead to a negative answer on Yu's conjecture that prehistoric cycles are sufficient for self-referential S4 theorems.
 It also lead to an expanded definition of self-referentiality considering all inputs used to construct justification terms in LP.
-With that expanded definition of self-referentiality, prehistoric cycles are *necessary and sufficent* for self-referential theorems in S4, which is the main result of this paper.
+With that expanded definition of self-referentiality, prehistoric cycles are *necessary and sufficient* for self-referential theorems in S4, which is the main result of this paper.

 Yu later expanded his result to modal logics T and K4 and their